Toy-Department/CMM-Arm/App/docs/QUICKSTART.md

 4. ✅ Status should show **"Connected"** in green

 ### Using Real Hardware
-1. Connect your Arduino digitizing arm via USB
+1. Connect your Arduino arm via USB
 2. Click **🔄 Refresh** to scan for ports
 3. Select your device (e.g., `COM3` on Windows, `/dev/ttyUSB0` on Linux)
 4. Click **Connect**